Zijian-Zeng/INFO30005-PROJECT/README.md

             Login as student:
             {
-                "email":"test1@email.com",
+                "email":"student@email.com",
                 "password":"123456",
                 "userType":"student"
             }

             Login as staff:
             {
-                "email":"test1@email.com",
+                "email":"staff@email.com",
                 "password":"123456",
                 "userType":"staff"
             }

-    3.  ### Get all available subjects in database.
+    3.  ### Get all available subjects in database for sign up.
             GET /api/shared/users/allSubjects [done]

--   ### Once the user successfully logins, server responses a "meetute-token" header as a token for client to verify their identity.
+-   ### Once the user successfully logins, server responses with a "meetute-token" header as a token for client to verify their identity.

+-   ### Before accessing each functionality, "meetute-token" header must included in client request to verify their identity.

 ---

 ---

----

-## student Routes: /api/student/...

--   ### Before accessing this, "meetute-token" header must included in client request to verify their identity.

-*   ### subjects: /api/student/subjects/..

-    1.  ### Join a subject

-            POST /api/student/subjects/join [done]

-    2.  ### Leave a subject.

-            POST /api/student/subjects/leave [done]

-    3.  ### Get all of staff information in a subject.

-            GET /api/shared/users/allStaff [done]

-    4.  ### Get all enrolled subjects

-            GET /api/student/subjects/all [done]

-    ---

-*   ### consultation: /api/student/consult/...

-    1.  ### Get all of the available consultations in a subject.

-            GET /api/student/consult/viewAll [done]

-    2.  ### Get all of registered consultations in the current account.

-            GET /api/student/consult/viewRegistered [done]

-    3.  ### Book an available consultation.

-            POST /api/student/consult/book [done]

-    4.  ### Cancel the booking of a consultation.

-            POST /api/student/consult/cancel [done]

-    ---

-*   ### Appointment: /api/student/appointment/...

-    1.  ### Request an appointment.

-            POST /api/student/appointment/request [done]

-    2.  ### Delete a request of an appointment.

-            DELETE /api/student/appointment/delete [done]

-    3.  ### Get all requests of appointments.

-            GET /api/student/appointment/all [done]

-    4.  ### Resubmit and update the information of an appointment.

-            PATH /api/student/appointment/update [done]

-    ---

--   ### studyHub: /api/student/hub/...

-    1.  ### Create a study hub.

-            POST /api/student/hub/create [done]

-    2.  ### Get all of the study hubs of a subject.

-            GET /api/student/hub/all [done]

-    3.  ### Get all of the study hubs of a subject.
-            GET /api/student/hub/registered [done]

-    4.  ### Join a study hub.
-            POST /api/student/hub/join [done]

-    5.  ### Leave a study hub.
-            POST /api/student/hub/leave [done]

-    6.  ### Update the information of a study hub.
-            PATCH /api/student/hub/update [done]

--   ### Data Analytic: /api/student/analytic
-    1.  ### Grab some useful data in this account, Charts are displayed by front-end.
-            GET /api/student/analytic [to be continued]

----

----

----

-## staff Routes: /api/staff/...

--   ### Before accessing this, "meetute-token" header must included in client request to verify their identity.
+## Subject functionality:

--   ### subjects: /api/staff/subjects/..
+-   ### staff Routes: /api/staff/subjects/..

     1.  ### Create a new subjects in database (staff only)